edlugora96/only_scraper_py/README.md

-# PyOnlyScraper 🚀
+# OnlyScraperPy 🚀

 ## Overview 📖

-PyOnlyScraper bridges the gap between Rust and Python, offering a high-performance web scraping tool built upon a compiled version of the [Only Scraper Rust library](https://github.com/edlugora96/only_scraper).
+OnlyScraperPy bridges the gap between Rust and Python, offering a high-performance web scraping tool built upon a compiled version of the [Only Scraper Rust library](https://github.com/edlugora96/only_scraper).
 This Python adaptation retains the core principles of minimalism and efficiency, making it a superior choice for developers who require the speed of Rust with the flexibility of Python for their scraping tasks.
 It's designed for those looking to leverage Rust's performance benefits within Python's versatile ecosystem.

-## Why PyOnlyScraper? 🤔
+## Why OnlyScraperPy? 🤔

-In a landscape flooded with web scraping solutions, PyOnlyScraper distinguishes itself by harnessing the raw speed and reliability of Rust, combined with the ease of use and widespread adoption of Python.
+In a landscape flooded with web scraping solutions, OnlyScraperPy distinguishes itself by harnessing the raw speed and reliability of Rust, combined with the ease of use and widespread adoption of Python.
 It eliminates the complexity often associated with performing high-speed scraping tasks in Python, offering a streamlined, Rust-powered backend with a simple Python interface.
 This unique fusion ensures your scraping operations are both fast and straightforward, without the burden of external dependencies.

 ## Features 🌟